Last updated on February 8th, 2019 at 03:12 pm

 I get quite often asked what are the best hotels in Doha, if the accommodation should be close to the Souq Waqif (main central market) or a top resort with a beach.

-In this post, I try to reorganise my experiences and ideas, including a useful reference map.
-Hopefully, I will be able to help you to spend a great time in Doha and Qatar
+In this post, I try to reorganize my experiences and ideas, including a useful reference map and a short list of cheap hotels in Doha.

 Moreover, I have added a section at the end with 22 things to do, some of them almost unique in the world I believe.